LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 ## Motivation
 What is a shell?
-A shell is a hard outer layer of a marine animal, found on beaches.
+A shell is a hard outer layer of an animal, typically found on beaches.

 <!--
 Licensed under CC0